gojibjib/jibjib-model/README.md

 We are deploying the model by enabling TensorFlow Serving to reduce response time drastically.
 Check out ![jibjib-query](https://github.com/gojibjib/jibjib-query) to learn more about how we implemented TensorFlow Serving for our model.

-# New: Convolutional LSTM for Sequence Analysis
+# New: Convolutional LSTM for Sequence Classification
 In train_LSTM.py we provide a Convolutional LSTM for audio event recognition.
 Similar to vggish_train.py it performs classification tasks on mel spectrograms.
 In contrast to vggish_train.py, it does not perform a classification for each spectrogram but analyzes aan array of these matrices and then performs a classification on the entire sequence.
 C-LSTMs may outperform CNNs when data only contains sparse specific features that don't occure in every timestep.